Keeping Data Private

 The complete set of functions, classes, and methods in our browser should now look something like this:

-The server has also grown since last chapter:
+The server has also grown since the previous chapter:

 SESSIONS def handle_connection(conx) ENTRIES LOGINS def do_request(session, method, url, headers, body) def form_decode(body) def show_comments(session) def login_form(session) def do_login(session, params) def not_found(url, method) def add_entry(session, params)